AnshMittal1811/CUDAX365/README.md

 Day 289: Perform a 6-hour pipeline stress test after all optimizations; track VRAM usage to catch leaks (loop nvidia-smi)

 Day 290: Fix any memory leaks or issues found; retest to ensure stability in long runs

+Day 291: Connect an AutoGPT or LLM agent to the pipeline for auto-tuning: let it propose hyperparameters based on logs

+Day 292: Have the agent generate candidate configurations; evaluate PDE error or reward for each; let it iterate

+Day 293: Compare kernels or parameters chosen by the AI agent vs. our manual best; analyze any novel strategies it found

+Day 294: Integrate a citation extraction NLP (e.g., CITEX) to scan new papers (like magnetohydrodynamics) for relevant formulas/ideas

+Day 295: Quantize the CITEX model to 4-bit and deploy it with TGI for quick Q&A on new papers (like an AI researcher assistant)

+Day 296: Full-Day Integration Test: Run a 12-hour continuous test with all modules (PDE+NeRF+RL+LLM+CV) active; monitor and log everything

+Day 297: Use Nsight Systems to capture a full timeline (.qdrep) of the 12h run; save for analysis

+Day 298: Summarize overall throughput: GFLOP/s for simulation, FPS for rendering, tokens/s for LLM, etc., from the run logs

+Day 299: Perform system maintenance: clean temporary files, verify drivers, possibly reinstall NVIDIA driver to refresh state

+Day 300: Grand 24h Stress & Benchmark: Run the entire pipeline for 24 hours straight; log any failures, final performance metrics, and archive results

+Day 301: Satellite Imagery Segmentation Project Begins - Prepare dataset of satellite images (optical and SAR) with building outlines (e.g., SpaceNet or OpenEarthMap-SAR)

+Day 302: Pretrain a Masked Autoencoder (MAE) on the satellite images (self-supervised) to learn representations